 Of the \$107.5 million of property damage insurance proceeds we received during the three months ended September 30, 2010, \$64.8 million is attributable to a segment of an offshore natural gas pipeline and certain components of an offshore platform that we elected to retire (dispose of) rather than repair.
 The \$64.8 million of cash proceeds represents the negotiated insurance value of the covered assets and is a component of proceeds from asset sales and related transactions (investing activities) as presented on our Unaudited Condensed Statements of Consolidated Cash Flows for the nine months ended September 30, 2010.
 Operating income for the three and nine months ended September 30, 2010 includes \$56.6 million of net gains related to the disposition of these offshore assets.
-These net gains are a comp onent of gains from asset sales and related transactions (operating activities) as presented on our Unaudited Condensed Statements of Consolidated Cash Flows and also part of operating costs and expenses as reported on our Unaudited Condensed Consolidated Cash Flows and expenses as reported on our Unaudited Condensed Consolidated Cash Flows and elso part of operating costs and expenses as reported on our Unaudited Condensed Consolidated Statements of Operations for the three and nine months ended September 30, 2010, a seplicable.
+These net gains are a comp onent of gains from asset sales and related transactions (operating activities) as presented on our Unaudited Condensed Statements of Consolidated Cash Flows and also part of operating costs and expenses as reported on our Unaudited Condensed September 30, 2010, as applicable.

 The remainder of property damage proceeds presented in the preceding table are attributable to insurance claims where the underlying assets were repaired.
 We recognize gains when the insurance proceeds we receive from property damage claims exceed the related repair costs.
 We received cash proceeds of \$42.7 million and \$83.7 million related to such claims during the three and nine months ended September 30, 2010, respectively.
 Cash proceeds from such claims were \$4.2 million and \$27.4 million during the three and nine months ended September 30, 2009, respectively.
 Operating income and gross operating margin for the three and nine months ended September 30, 2010 include \$8.2 million and \$26.4 million, respectively, of gains.
-Operating income and gross operating margin for the three 30, 2009 include \$18.4 million of such gains.
+Operating income and gross operating margin for the three and nine months ended September 30, 2009 include \$18.4 million of such gains.